-- 006.01C Student Assistance Team (SAT) or Comparable Problem-Solving Team - 006.01C1 For a school age student, a general education student assistance team or a comparable problem-solving team shall be used prior to referral for multidisciplinary team evaluation. - The SAT or comparable problem-solving team shall utilize and document problem solving and intervention strategies to assist the teacher in the provision of general education. - 006.01C3 If the student assistance team or comparable problem-solving team feels that all viable alternatives have been explored, a referral for multidisciplinary evaluation shall be completed.
-A referral shall include information from the SAT or comparable problem-solving team, meeting the requirements of Subsection 006.01C and a listing of the members of the SAT or comparable problem-solving team.
+006.01C Student Assistance Team (SAT) or Comparable Problem-Solving Team

+006.01C1 For a school age student, a general education student assistance team or a comparable problem-solving team shall be used prior to referral for multidisciplinary team evaluation.

+006.01C2 The SAT or comparable problem-solving team shall utilize and document problem solving and intervention strategies to assist the teacher in the provision of general education.

+006.01C3 If the student assistance team or comparable problem-solving team feels that all viable alternatives have been explored, a referral for multidisciplinary evaluation shall be completed.
+A referral shall include information from the SAT/MTSS problem-solving team, meeting the requirements of Subsection 006.01C.